 To ensure that we are providing the right kind of support, which addresses issues as they arise, we have created The Wellbeing Bar is a resource for any student who is experiencing mental health issues.
 Staffed by Learner Support, the service provides the space for someone to talk about issues which are affecting them while at college.
-The Wellbeing Bar is situated in a room just as you enter into the Student Services Area.
-It is open on a Tuesday and Thursday, however, staff can be available at other times if students are unable to attend on those days.
+The Wellbeing Bar is situated in a room just as you enter the Student Services Area.